jcplaboratory/rashell-corefx/README.md

 Introduction
 --------------------------------------------

-This version is port of the original application which uses .NET Framework 4.6 to .NET Core.
+This version is a port of the original application which uses .NET Framework 4.6 to .NET Core.
-This port is very unstable and is not really for production.
+This port is very unstable and not really for production.

-Please used the full-fledge version: http://github.com/jcplaboratory/rashell
+Please use the full-fledge version: http://github.com/jcplaboratory/rashell

 <code>Rashell</code> is created to be fully dynamic and customizable.